m4riachi/laravel-comment/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/m4riachi/laravel-comment.svg?style=flat-square)](https://packagist.org/packages/m4riachi/laravel-comment)
 [![Total Downloads](https://img.shields.io/packagist/dt/m4riachi/laravel-comment.svg?style=flat-square)](https://packagist.org/packages/m4riachi/laravel-comment)

-This package adds a comment block in the page where it is inserted, the comment is linked to a page (link) but not to a model
+This package add a comment block in the page where it is inserted, the comment is linked to a page (link) not to a model.

 ## Installation